 The accessories can be pulled out approximately halfway until they lock in place.
 The locking function prevents the accessories from tilting when they are pulled out.
 The accessories must be inserted into the cooking compartment correctly for the tilt protection to work properly.

-When inserting the wire rack, ensure that the catch tappet a is at the rear and is facing downwards.
-The lettering "microwave" must be at the front and the outer rail must face downwards -.
+When inserting the wire rack, ensure that the lug a is at the rear and is facing downwards.
+The word "microwave" must be at the front and the curvature must be facing downwards -.

-When inserting baking trays, ensure that the catch tappet a is at the rear and is facing downwards.
-The sloping edge of the accessory b must be facing forwards towards the appliance door.
+When inserting baking trays, make sure that the recess a is at the rear and is facing downwards.
+The sloping edge of the accessory b must be facing towards the appliance door.

-Example in the picture: Universal pan
+Example in the picture: universal pan